LEEYJ1021/structural-signal-irrelevance/README.md

 process, and split into three named research questions (RQ2a, RQ2b, RQ2c — §6), so that
-Stage-2 findings are weighted as what they are — outputs of the same investigation that produced Stage 1, not an independent confirmation of it, and not a third pre-specified hypothesis. `docs/METHODOLOGY_NOTES.md` entry B1 documents why this split was introduced only after a long, incrementally-justified sequence of roughly twenty scripts had already accumulated around this one subgroup — a shape recognized, on external review, as an outcome-driven exploratory spiral regardless of any individual step's validity.
+Stage-2 findings are weighted as what they are — outputs of the same investigation that produced Stage 1, not an independent confirmation of it, and not a third pre-specified hypothesis. `docs/METHODOLOGY_NOTES.md` entry B1 documents why this split was introduced: as roughly twenty scripts accumulated around this one subgroup over the course of the investigation, an explicit tiering was added to keep the cumulative weight of that follow-up work clearly distinguished from the pre-specified result that motivated it.

 **Stage 3 (post-hoc, formulated after seeing RQ2a–RQ2c's results).**
 > *Given that the size-outcome relationship is not uniform across campaign types (H2), and